Mikhail Stepanovich Voronin: Later career

-But M. S. Voronin took all honours lightly.
-His attention was attracted by new unstudied problems of mycology.
+Voronin's attention was attracted by new unstudied problems of mycology.
 In the 1880s he concentrated on an investigation of fungi of the genus Sclerotinia, which remained his favourite object of study until the end of his life.
 Voronin studied developmental cycles, described new species of this genus on bilberries, cowberries, great bilberries, cranberries, and investigated Sclerotinia on bird tree and mountain ash.

-In 1898 M.S.
-Voronin established the relationship between anamorphs of the genus Monilia on cherry and seed fruit trees, and teleomorphs of the genus Sclerotinia.
+In 1898 Voronin established the relationship between anamorphs of the genus Monilia on cherry and seed fruit trees, and teleomorphs of the genus Sclerotinia.
 He dedicated his main work on Sclerotinia, "On Sclerotinia, affected plants of genus Vaccinium," (1888) to his teacher and friend A. de Bary, who died in January 1888.

 In 1889 the head of the Emigrant Department of South-Ussuriysk Territory of Russia, F.F.
 Busse, made a request to M.S.
 Voronin to discover the cause of a widespread and dangerous disease in the territory called "tempulent corn" or scab.
 Voronin received numerous specimens of affected cereal plants and he began his investigation.
 He found numerous species of fungi on affected ears, ranked them by extent of potential harm for human and animals and then singled out two the most probable initiators of the disease (it turned out subsequently that they were two stages of the same fungus).
 Comparing the intensity of manifestation of disease with meteorological data in the territory, Voronin came to the conclusion that the agent of scab developed intensively in rainy and warm weather when harvested cereals were stacked directly on the ground.

-Reputation
+Honours

-The renown of Voronin grew from year to year, his name was held in respect in scientific groups of Europe and America.
-Scientific societies were proud to list Voronin among their honorary members.
+Voronin was well-known in scientific groups of Europe and America where scientific societies included him among their honorary members.
 In 1889 he was elected a full member of the Russian Geographical Society, honorary member of the Society of Amateurs in Anthropology and Ethnography in Moscow, in 1894 - honorary member of the Moscow Naturalists Society and the Petersburg Naturalists Society, in 1895 - honorary member of the Russian Society of Horticulture and a foreign member of the Linnaean Society in London.
 And finally, in 1898, Voronin became an Academician of the Russian Academy of Sciences.
 In 1899 he was inducted as an honorary member into the Scientific Committee of the Ministry of Agriculture and State Properties, and in the same year he was invited to head the Department of Cryptogam Plants of the Botanical Museum Russian Academy of Sciences, in 1902 he was elected an honorary member of Kharkov and Yuryev Universities.

 M.S.
 Voronin died of pneumonia on 20 February (5 March old calendar) 1903.